jeancochrane/learning/2017_reading.md

   Mechanized Street Transportation in Late-Nineteenth-Century America" (2001)
 - Randall Lewis and Justin Rao, "On the Near Impossibility of Measuring the Returns to Advertising" (2013)
+- David Harvey, "From Managerialism to Entrepreneurialism: The Transformation in Urban Governance in Late Capitalism" (1989) [(PDF)](http://socasis.ubbcluj.ro/urbana/upload/syllabus2010/04b.Harvey(1973).pdf)